Day Old Royal Purple Guinea Keets

 Hatching May to August.

 Temperament: Royal Purple Guinea fowl has the same behavior and temperament as the other colors.
 Guinea Fowl are flighty birds and quite noisy.
-They are not suitable for the city life, as they need a lot of space of at the very minimum a coop if not a run or free range.
+They are not suitable for city life, as they need a lot of space of at the very minimum a coop if not a run or free-range.
 The guinea hen can become broody and hatch out her young.

 Weight: Cockerel 3.5 lbs, Pullet 3 lbs